franciscozorrilla/EMBOMicroCom/exercises/exercise_2.md

    - measures how strongly a receiver species relies on a donor species for a particular metabolite
    - SMETANA<sub>A,B,*m*</sub> = SCS<sub>A,B</sub> * MUS<sub>A,*m*</sub> * MPS<sub>B,*m*</sub>

-Note: There may be equivalent solutions that satisfy the linear programming problems posed by the detailed and global algorithms.
-To explore the solution space run multiple simulations and then take averages.
-Use the `--molweight` flag to predict interactions on community-specific minimal media.
-Use the `--zeros` flag in order to accurately calculate averages across samples.

 ## 🤔 Your turn

 ### CDM35 with lactose as main carbon source